Gelmo/warfork-gametypes/README.md

 - Team FFA (TDM  but you spawn w/ weapons)
 - Thunder (LG-only, infinite ammo, FFA style, players have 300 health)
 - Thunder DA (Duel arena with LG-only)
-- Wipeout; this is an old version, upstream is called Exhaustion
+- Ignore wipeout; this is an old version, upstream is called Exhaustion
 - Ignore the hny/hoony modes currently; WIP and need significant work
+- Round-Based Duel (Duel, round ends and everything resets when a player dies, first to win 3 rounds is the winner)

 # Todo: